Critical Behavior and Universality Classes for an Algorithmic Phase Transition in Sparse Reconstruction: Main Result

 \subsection{Ridge Regression}

-We start by considering the simplest from of regularization with $U(x)=\tfrac{\lambda}{2}x^2$, a penalty function that does not impose sparsity on the solutions.
-This is just a noise-free ridge regression with Tikhonov regularization~\cite{Tikhonov43}
+We warm up by using our method on the simplest from of regularization with $U(x)=\tfrac{\lambda}{2}x^2$, a penalty function that does not impose sparsity on the solutions.
+This is just a noise-free ridge regression with Tikhonov regularization~\cite{tikhonov1943stability}

+The asymptotic limit of ridge regression has been previously studied by El Karoui~\cite{karoui2013asymptotic,el2018impact}.
 We could explicitly minimize $\x$ and proceed with our analysis using random matrix theory; however, we will apply first the self-consistency formalism we have developed (Proposition~\ref{prop:minEeff}).

 Recalling that $u=x-x_0$ and identifying $\theta=\lambda \seff$, minimization of Eq.~\eqref{eq:minEeff-ridge} gives

 This result can be used to determine $\sxi$ in Eq.~\eqref{eq:sigxi}

 where $[\ldots]^{\mathrm{av}}_{x_0}$ means average over $\pi(x_0)$.
 One can see that with the ridge regression penalty function in \ref{prop:minEeff}, local susceptibility is the same everywhere: